felixpahlke/create-cen-app/README.md

 </h1>

 <p align="center">
-  Interactive CLI to start a full-stack, Next.js app, optionally using tRPC or a FastAPI as a backend.
+  an interactive CLI to create a Client-Engineering-Style application with Next.js, Carbon Design System, Tailwind CSS, and tRPC or FastAPI.
 </p>

 <p align="center">